ErikKusch/Homepage/content/courses/an-introduction-to-biostatistics/04---Descriptive-Statistics.md

 type: docs
 weight: 4
 ---

-# Theory
+## Theory
 These are the solutions to the exercises contained within the handout to Descriptive Statistics which walks you through the basics of descriptive statistics and its parameters.
 The analyses presented here are using data from the `StarWars` data set supplied through the `dplyr` package that have been saved as a .csv file.
 Keep in mind that there is probably a myriad of other ways to reach the same conclusions as presented in these solutions.

-I have prepared some {{< staticref "courses/an-introduction-to-biostatistics/04---Descriptive-Statistics_Handout.html" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.
+I have prepared some I have prepared some  {{< staticref "https://htmlpreview.github.io/?https://github.com/ErikKusch/Homepage/blob/master/static/courses/an-introduction-to-biostatistics/04---Descriptive-Statistics_Handout.html" "newtab" >}} Lecture Slides {{< /staticref >}} for this session.

 ## Data
-Find the data for this exercise {{< staticref "courses/an-introduction-to-biostatistics/Data/DescriptiveData.csv" "newtab" >}} here{{< /staticref >}}.
+Find the data for this exercise {{< staticref "https://github.com/ErikKusch/Homepage/raw/master/static/courses/an-introduction-to-biostatistics/Data/DescriptiveData.csv" "newtab" >}} here{{< /staticref >}}.

 ## Packages
 As you will remember from our lecture slides, the calculation of the mode in `R` can either be achieved through some intense coding or simply by using the `mlv(..., method="mfv")` function contained within the `modeest` package (unfortunately, this package is out of date and can sometimes be challenging to install).